 - 1/2 tsp. saffron threads

-- 2 cups white Thai jasmine-scented rice, or white basmati rice (brown rice is not successful with this recipe)
+- 2 cups white Thai jasmine-scented rice (or white basmati rice, not brown rice)

 - Pour stock into a medium-sized pot with a tight-fitting lid.
 Place pot on the stove over high heat.